korginc/logue-sdk/devboards/rev_a/README.md

 **Note: If you received a board during Superbooth 18, please update the firmware by following the steps below before loading custom oscillators and effects**

+**Warning: A problem has been found with the reset switch.
+When pressed multiple times, the main microcontroller goes into full read protection mode, preventing normal operation.
+The chip is however recoverable by using ST's DeFuse Demo tool and the recovery DFU system.
+(See Last Resort Recovery section)**

 ## Specs

 * STM32F4 series microcontrollers